QUESTION: Isn't it safest for a deminer to work in a prone position?

 injury from shock occurs - the group management that told

 deminers to put their heads so close to a blast would bear some responsibility for the unnecessary injuries incurred.

-Professionals in humanitarian demining do not work "prone" except in very exceptional circumstances.
+Professionals in humanitarian demining do not work lying down except in very exceptional circumstances.